Gene Pritsker

-Gene Pritsker (born 1971) is a Russian-born composer, guitarist, rapper and record producer living in New York City.
+Gene Pritsker (born 1971) is a composer, guitarist, rapper and record producer living in New York City.
 He moved to the United States with his family in 1978 and lived in Sheepshead Bay, Brooklyn.
 He attended the Manhattan School of Music from 1990 to 1994 where he studied composition with Giampaolo Bracali.

 While attending Manhattan School of Music he co-founded the Absolute Ensemble with Kristjan Järvi and formed Sound Liberation, which has released CDs on Col-legno, Composers Concordance Records and Innova Recordings.
 Pritsker's music has been performed by the Adelaide Symphony Orchestra, MDR Symphony Orchestra, Athens Camarata, Brooklyn Philharmonic and the Berlin Philharmonic.
 He worked closely with the Austrian-American jazz keyboardist and composer Joe Zawinul and has orchestrated Hollywood movies.

 His compositions are published by Falls House Press, Gold Branch Music, Periferia Sheet Music and Calabrese Brothers Music, LLC.

 His compositions and performances can be heard on Col Legno, Enja Records, Eutrepe, Wergo, Innova Recordings, Composers' Concordance Records, and Capstone Records labels.
 He is a member of Broadcast Music, Inc.